 Social media vs. Portfolio site

-- You own your portfolio site, social media account you don’t fully own.
-They can be removed for a number of reasons, the company behind the site can close, they can ban you or update the platform in a way you don’t like.
+Social media account you don’t really fully own.
+They can be removed for a number of reasons, the company behind the site can close, they can ban you, or update the platform in a way you don’t like.

-- On social platforms, you’re basically competing with other artists/creatives.
-If you’re sending a potential client to your Behance page, for example, there’s a risk that client will start looking at other artists/designers on the site just because how these social platforms are structured.
+On social platforms, you’re basically competing with other artists/creatives.
+If you’re sending a potential client to your Behance page, for example, there’s a risk that the client will start looking at other artists/designers on the site just because of how these social platforms are structured.

 I think using sites like Instagram, Behance or similar sites is excellent for any creative, but I wouldn’t use it as my main portfolio.